AtifMahmud/VRLivestream/VRLiveStreamClient/README.md

 This project depends on NetMQ and AsyncIO which are NuGet packages.
 See the VRLivestreamServer READMe for instructions for how to install NuGet and these pacakges.
-DO _NOT_ install FFmpeg.Autogen in this project - it is not needed
+DO _NOT_ install FFmpeg.Autogen in this project - it is not needed MAKE SURE TO UNINSTALL ALL OTHER WEIRD PACKAGES THAT GET INSTALLED.
+You should only have NetMQ and AsyncIO, nothing else.

 ## Build Instructions